-If your tinnitus is particularly loud, which may cause you to experience sleeping difficulties or make you feel anxious and stressed, it is worth consulting your GP or your local National Hearing Care Audiologist or Audiometrist.
+If your tinnitus is particularly loud, which may cause you to experience sleeping difficulties or make you feel anxious and stressed, it is worth consulting your GP or booking an appointment with your local National Hearing Care audiologist or audiometrist.

-Tension can make your tinnitus worse; our recommendation would be to stay as relaxed as possible.
-There are plenty of simple explanations that once addressed, may alleviate or cure the condition.
+Tension can make your tinnitus worse.
+Our recommendation would be to stay as relaxed as possible.
+There are plenty of simple explanations that once addressed, may alleviate or even provide a tinnitus cure.

-Sound therapy can be effective in treating tinnitus because it may make the tinnitus less noticeable or mask the tinnitus or fade tinnitus.
+Sound therapy can be an effective tinnitus treatment as it may make the tinnitus less noticeable, masking the tinnitus or fading the sounds heard.
 Hearing aids are included as a critical component of a sound therapy program.
-Modern hearing aids come with special tinnitus managing sounds along with digital amplification.
-They are much evolved over the older technology.
+Modern hearing aids come with special tinnitus managing sounds, along with digital amplification.
+They are much more advanced when compared to older technology.
 Different products work in different ways, although most hearing aids can alleviate tinnitus, certain hearing aids have built-in technology specifically for tinnitus relief.

 Most people with tinnitus also have hearing loss.
-Hence, hearing aids can be an effective part of any sound therapy.
+Hence, hearing aids can be an effective part of tinnitus treatment.
 Hearing aids alone can provide partial or total relief from tinnitus.
-If you’re experiencing challenges with your hearing as well as tinnitus, a combination of a hearing solution with built-in sound generators can often be prescribed.
+If you’re experiencing challenges with your hearing, as well as tinnitus, a combination of a hearing solution with built-in sound generators can often be prescribed.
 You can expect improved levels of hearing which also helps to minimise the effects of the condition in the same way that sound therapy might.

 Find out more about tinnitus causes and symptoms.